 Awards are made to encourage educational outreach, public engagement, and related initiatives in palaeontological themes.
-Normally, the budget for an individual grant would be less than £5000 GBP.
-However, under exceptional circumstances, a budget of up to £15000 GBP for an individual application will be considered.
+Normally, the budget for an individual grant would be less than £5,000 GBP (or equivalent currency in the applicant’s country at the time the funds are disbursed).
+However, under exceptional circumstances, a budget of up to £8,000 GBP for an individual application will be considered.
 Grants can support either stand-alone complete projects, or they can be ‘proof of concept’ case studies that have their own outcomes but that form the groundwork for a larger bid elsewhere.
+Applications from any country and applicants of any nationality are welcomed to apply.

 Applications for salary costs are permitted, providing a full justification is given, but if awarded all legal and financial liability will lie with the applicant (see: Categories of expenditure for which the Palaeontological Association does not provide support).